Allard-type boundary regularity for $C^{1,\alpha}$ boundaries: First Variation and Monotonicity

-In the proof of the first variation formula we have shown that this singular measure is equal to a limit of integration along tubular neighborhoods of $B$ (equation \ref{bdry variation as limit} in the proof of Lemma \ref{first variation formula}).
-Hence using the monotonicity inequality for tubular neighborhoods (\ref{monotonicity inequality} in the proof of Lemma \ref{first variation formula}) with $\chi$ approaching the characteristic function of $B_r(b)$, $\s\rightarrow 0$ and replacing the initial ball $B_R(0)$ with a smaller ball $B_{R'}(0)$ if necessary (with $R'$ depending only on $\a,\k$, so that the terms $e^{\Gamma r^\a}$ and $|Y|$ appearing in the monotonicity inequality are sufficiently small), we get the following estimate of the singular measure in terms of $m(r)$
+We now want to estimate $\Vsing(B_r(b))$.
+In the proof of the first variation formula we have shown that this singular measure is bounded by a limit of integration along tubular neighborhoods of $B$ (equation \eqref{bdry variation as limit} in the proof of Theorem~\ref{first variation formula}).
+Hence, using the monotonicity inequality for tubular neighborhoods (\eqref{monotonicity inequality} in the proof of Theorem~\ref{first variation formula}) with $\chi$ approaching the characteristic function of $B_r(b)$ and $\s\rightarrow 0$, and assuming that $\k R^\a$ is small enough (depending only on $\a$), so that the terms $e^{\Gamma r^\a}$, $|D\r|$ and $|Y|$ appearing in the monotonicity inequality satisfy $e^{\Gamma r^\a}\le 2$, $|D\r|+\r^{-1}|Y|\le 2$ (see \eqref{Gamma}, \eqref{Drho} and \eqref{YC}), we obtain the following estimate for the singular measure in terms of $m(r)$.

 Using the notation

 we have that